+We’ve committed to ensuring the stability of the upgrade and to supporting Chef Automate’s automatic upgrades.
 To upgrade an airgapped install, you must supply an airgap bundle.

 On an internet-connected host, follow the steps in Create an Airgap Installation Bundle to upgrade your Chef Automate command-line tool and prepare an Airgap Installation Bundle.
 Transfer the bundle and Chef Automate command-line tool to the airgapped host and run:

 sudo chef-automate upgrade run --airgap-bundle </path/to/bundle>